 Living in a concrete jungle allows for some pretty creative concepts.

-Step out on the streets – In an online age, there’s something to be said for going au naturel and exercising a little IRL marketing.
+In an online age, there’s something to be said for going au naturel and exercising a little IRL marketing.
 Go old school with flyers and poster in local cafes, do some sidewalk chalk writing.
 This strategy is most effective for locally oriented businesses, but it can work for anyone.

 Street chalk Twitter handle by Marquette ITS